Mother Bonds with Teenaged Son over Self-Directed Real Estate Investing – Earns 13% Annual ROI

 “The ease of paying vendors is fantastic,” Carmen says, adding, “I’m a raving fan!”

 The rent was around $500 per unit when she purchased the properties.
 The duplexes already had tenants, who were able to stay in the units during the updates.
+In the first year, she received $24,000 in rent income in her IRA.

 Carmen’s son introduced her to an app called Cozy, which provides insight into the average rent in the area.
 After research, she decided she could charge as much as $620 per unit once the updates were completed, bringing the rent more in line with the regional average.
 This income will bring her annual return on investment to 13 percent.